imrsaleh/PDF-Splitter/README.md

 Usage:

 Download PDF_Splitter.py file on your machine
-- Install the PyPDF2 library using the following command:
+- Open CMD and Install the PyPDF2 library using the following command:

 ```
 pip install PyPDF2==2.1.0